jmind-systems/routeros-backup-service/README.md

 # routeros-backup-service

-Generates full .rsc export, backup file and send it to specified e-mail.
+Generates full .rsc export, backup file and send it to specified e-mail with main information about device.
 E-mail seting must be set manualy.